rzweng/simple-sinatra-app/README.md

 A unix server running Puppet with modules as following: apache, firewall and vcsrepo

 ### Notes:
-Use the script to deploy.pp in the manifest to deploy.
+Use the script deploy.pp in the manifest to deploy.

 ### Tests
 Solution only.
 Have not been tested yet.